traefik/plugindemo/readme.md

             Foo: Bar
 ```

-#### Dev Mode
+### Dev Mode

+Traefik also offers a developer mode that can be used for temporary local testing of plugins.
-The Traefik static configuration must define a plugin name, a GoPath, and the module name (as is usual for Go packages).
+To use dev mode, the Traefik static configuration must define a plugin name, a GOPATH, and the module name (as is usual for Go packages).

 ```yaml
 # Static configuration